MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mstcpip-h.md

 # Mstcpip.h

 This section contains network driver topics for the Mstcpip.h header.
+These topics may also be shared with the user mode applications that interact with network drivers.

 The Mstcpip.h header contains definitions for Microsoft-specific extensions to the core Winsock definitions.

 ## In this section